nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Undoes a previously executed command. `undo` can reverse any commands executed after the program was last started (except `undo`, `export`, and `exit`).

+After executing the `undo` command, the remaining number of commands that can be undid is displayed.
+For example, the following output shows that there are 2 more commands that can be undid; the `undo` command can be executed 2 more times.

+> Undo successful
+> Remaining undo count: 2

 Format: `undo`

 ### Redoing a command: `redo`

 Re-performs a command that was undone. `redo` can redo any undone command up to the last executed command; executing a command that is not `undo` or `redo` will clear the redo history.

+After executing the `redo` command, the remaining number of commands that can be redone is displayed.
+For example, the following output shows that there are 3 more commands that can be redone.

+> Undo successful
+> Remaining undo count: 3

 Format: `redo`